Is China Outsmarting America in AI?

 How many products or services do people use which rely on U.S. company's AI efforts and how many which rely on Chinese created efforts?

 The idea that the only comparison is between Chinese government funding and U.S. government funding is ridiculous.
-The private companies in the U.S. working on AI are the ones actually accomplishing things nowadays and announcing
+The private companies in the U.S. working on AI are the ones actually accomplishing things nowadays and announcing another government 5-year plan for China to win some sort of AI race isn't going to change that.

 Re: (Score:2)